-Figure 4.19: An affine transformation matrix that performs a shear must have singular values that are not equal to one.
+Figure 4.22: An affine transformation matrix that performs a shear must have singular values that are not equal to one.
 This figure shows a shear applied to a square and circle decomposed into the steps defined by singular value decomposition.
-The stretching that occurs between the upper right sub-figure, and that in the lower left, is what would be penalized.
+The stretching that occurs between the upper right sub-figure, and that in the lower left, is what would be penalised.
 Note that shearing does not change the area of the objects, so a penalty based only on the Jacobian determinants would have no effect on this type of distortion.

-covariance model could be used to force the deformations to be volume preserving (isochoric) by forcing the trace of the Hencky tensor to equal zero.
-Even more complex prior probability distributions could be devised that involve modeling covariance between the strain tensors of neighboring (or even remote) triangles or tetrahedra.
+than others.
+Further material properties could be introduced by also modelling the covariance between the tensor elements.
+For example, by making all the diagonal elements of the tensor correlated, then the deformations could be forced to be the same in all directions.
+Another covariance model could be used to force the deformations to be volume preserving (isochoric) by forcing the trace of the Hencky tensor to equal zero.
+Even more complex prior probability distributions could be devised that involve modelling covariance between the strain tensors of neighbouring (or even remote) triangles or tetrahedra.
 In theory, such models could be used to make whole regions stretch or contract uniformly.

 Estimating the normal amount of structural variability is not straightforward.
-Registration methods could be used to to do this by registering a large number of brain images to a canonical template.
+Registration methods could be used to do this by registering a large number of brain images to a canonical template.
 However, the estimates of structural variability will be heavily dependent upon the priors used by the algorithm.
 A "chicken and egg" situation arises, whereby the priors are needed to estimate the optimum deformation fields, and the deformation fields are needed to estimate the correct priors.
-It may be possible to overcome this problem using an Empirical Bayes method (see Chapter 13) to estimate the unknown hyper-parameters (i.e., σ^2 and λ), which describe the relative importance of the different components of the objective function.
+It may be possible to overcome this problem using some form of restricted maximum likelihood estimation (REML) (Harville, 1974) approach.
+REML algorithms are normally used for fitting weighted linear least squares models where the weights are also treated as unknown hyper-parameters.
+This is a similar situation to that described here, since there are unknown hyper-parameters (i.e., σ^2 and λ) describing the relative importance of the likelihoods versus the priors.
+Section 7.3 says more on this subject.

-4.4.4 The Optimization Algorithm
+4.4.4 The Optimisation Algorithm

-The method searches for the MAP solution, which is the single most probable realization of all possible deformation fields.
-The steepest descent algorithm that is used does not guarantee that the globally optimum MAP solution will be achieved, but it does mean that a local optimum solution can be reached - eventually.
-Robust optimization methods that almost always find the global optimum would take an extremely long time to run with a model that uses millions of parameters.
+The method searches for the MAP solution, which is the single most probable realisation of all possible deformation fields.
+The steepest descent algorithm that is used does not guarantee that the globally optimum MAP solution will be achieved, but it does mean that a local optimum solution can be reached.
+Robust optimisation methods that almost always find the global optimum would take an extremely long time to run with a model that uses millions of parameters.
 These methods are simply not feasible for routine use on problems of this scale.
 However, if sulci and gyri can be easily labeled from the brain images, then robust methods can be applied in order to match the labeled features.
 Robust methods become more practical when the amount of information is reduced to a few key features.
-The robust match can then be used to bias the high dimensional registration [13, 19, 8], therefore increasing the likelihood of obtaining the global optimum.
+The robust match can then be used to bias the high dimensional registration (Joshi et al., 1995; Thompson & Toga, 1996; Davatzikos, 1996), therefore increasing the likelihood of obtaining the global optimum.